 App Store Optimization (ASO) is the field that deals with optimizing searchability and downloading conversions for apps.
 This is similar to Search Engine Optimization (SEO).
 As with websites, experience shows that it is rare to release an app and expect users to find it on their own.
 The conversion rates you want can get a lot better if you spend a little time doing ASO.
 Similar to SEO for websites, ASO works best if it is constantly being adjusted.
 The keywords and visual elements that work today may not be as effective in six months.

 According to Apple, 65% of app downloads are through a search in their App Store.
 With approx. 1,000 new apps published every day, it is important to be in the top of the search results.
 There are also figures that show that the first 10 apps in a search result account for 86% of downloads.
-Of that, number 1 account for 29%.
+Of that, number 1 accounts for 29%.

 In 2019, The Tool conducted a survey among 45 app marketing specialists on which factors had the greatest impact on ASO.
 It turned out that there are several parameters you can tweak when you want to optimize for searchability and conversion for an app.
 In addition, there is a slight difference between the App Store (iOS) and Google Play (Android).
 In the following, I’ll give a few tips for both searchability and conversion on each platform.

-Get found in App store and Google Play
+Get found in App Store and Google Play

 If your biggest challenge is being found in the two app stores, look at search optimization.
 Here, keywords are some of the most important things to work with.
-When App name / title, subtitle / short description and keywords / description are listed as some of the most important ASO factors on App Store and Google Play, it’s because these factors help determine whether a given app is relevant to a search.
+When App name/title, subtitle/short description, and keywords/description are listed as some of the most important ASO factors on App Store and Google Play, it’s because these factors help determine whether a given app is relevant to a search.
 In order to be found, the words that the user searches should be included in one of these fields mentioned above.

-When I have to find relevant keywords, I always start with a brainstorm.
+When I have to find relevant keywords, I always start with brainstorming.
 I try to find all the words that a user might search for and where it might be relevant to find the app I'm working on.
-From there I use tools such as Mobile Action, App radar or App Annie.
+From there I use tools such as Mobile Action, App radar, or App Annie.
 I use them for two things: First, I use them to expand my brainstorm by coming up with other keywords that might be relevant - eg. by looking at related words or keywords competitors use.
 Secondly, I use the tools to evaluate each keyword.
 These tools can tell me 3 important parameters that I use in the selection of keywords.

 To what extent is the keyword sought.

-How likely is it to rank highly in searches for the keyword.
+How likely is it to rank highly in searches for the keyword?

-How many others are using the same keyword.
+How many others are using the same keyword?